csbg/BioinformaticsPracticals1/Script_UNIX.md

 #### Exercise

 Now we will compare each pair of guides to test the overlap of genes.
+Place the result in the folder "day4":

 - Use one loop (iterating through all guides) within another loop (also iterating through all guides) to compare the overlap between all pairs of guides
 - Use the "comm" command as shown above to extract the overlap, counting the number of genes, and writing the result into a file named `overlap_${guide1}_${guide2}.txt`.